Start9Labs/nostr-rs-relay-startos/instructions.md

-# Instructions for Nostr RS Relay
+# Instructions

-To use your NOSTR relay, go into Properties and copy your `NOSTR Relay Websocket URL` and paste it into any NOSTR client that supports Tor relays, including Hamstr on embassyOS.
+To use your Nostr relay, go into Properties and copy your `Nostr Relay Websocket URL` and paste it into any Nostr client that supports connecting over Tor.

-For more information about the NOSTR protocol, relays, and clients, visit https://github.com/nostr-protocol/nostr
+For more information about the Nostr protocol, relays, and clients, visit https://github.com/nostr-protocol/nostr